-Figure 393.
+Figure 383.
 Breakpoint

-To debug a macro:
+To debug a macro, follow the steps below:

-1. Click the Debug button (see Figure 394).
-The macro debugging process will begin.
-If the text of a macro contains breakpoints, the debugging process will stop on the line that contains the first breakpoint.
+1. Click Eyedropper (see Figure 384).
+The macro debugging process will start.
+If the macro code contains breakpoints, the debugging process will stop at the line that contains the first breakpoint.
 If there are no breakpoints, the debugging process will stop at the first line of the macro.

-Figure 394.
+Figure 384.
 Debug button

-- 2. To manage the debugging steps, use the following buttons (see Figure 395): - : Perform one debugging step or step into the body of the function if there is one in the current debugging position. - Perform one debugging step without stepping into the body of the function. - : Continue executing the macro until leaving the function where the debugger is at the current position.
+- 2. To control the debugging steps, use the following buttons (see Figure 385): - ⇒ Step Into: Perform one debugging step or step into the body of the function, if there is one in the current debugging position. - Step Over: Perform one debugging step without stepping into the body of the function.

+Step Out: Continue running the macro until leaving the function where the debugger is at the current position.